chef-boneyard/chef-web-docs-2016/includes_chef/includes_chef_for_more_info.rst

 * Part one: |url opscode_youtube_short_part_one|
 * Part two: |url opscode_youtube_short_part_two|

-For more information about |opscode|, cookbooks, and the community:
+For more information about |company_name|, cookbooks, and the community:

 * |url opscode|
 * |url opscode_community|